 Most recently, I had the great pleasure to meet with Paul Morgan, the Principal of the British School of Amsterdam.
-He took time out of his busy schedule to tell me all about the fabulous new site that will open in 2020.
+He took time out of his busy schedule to tell me all about the fabulous new site that will open during the Easter holidays in 2021.
 It will bring together the school’s current 3 sites into one brand new site on the Havenstraat, between the Vondelpark and the Olympic Stadium.

 About the School

 It is a massive step forward for the school which opened in Amsterdam in 1978 as a primary school with just 10 pupils.
 In the last 40 years it has grown into a leading provider of international education with nearly 1000 students, from pre-school to Sixth Form.
 Though the school has grown over the years, the founding values have remained the same – to provide a learning environment that is stimulating, caring and helps each individual child to reach their full potential.
 The school offers a large selection of GCSE and A Levels subjects as well as a huge range of extra curricular activities.
 There are also over 50 clubs the students can join.
 A thriving centre of learning for all the students made up of nearly 50 different nationalities.

 The New Future